 No wonder everyone’s crying for blood.

-Article 13 isn’t the only worrisome thing included in this directive though.
+Article 13 isn’t the only worrisome part of this directive though.
 A certain subsection of Article 13, dubbed Article 11, specifies that search engines and news websites will be charged for the pieces of news they’re linking to.

 As if banning memes wasn’t enough to piss off half of the internet population, now they’re making demands as well.
 It’s no surprise that Google said it will cancel its news services from Europe if the directive is passed in its current form.